 Telecommand verification

-The capability shall be provided to perform complete and unambiguous verification of welldefined stages of telecommand execution.
+The spacecraft shall provide the capability to allow complete and unambiguous verification on-ground of on-board acceptance and execution of any telecommands sent from any source.

-This applies to telecommands that are sent directly from the ground or are stored onboard for release at a later time.

-The potential stages of telecommand execution that can be verified shall include acceptance, start of execution, progress of execution and completion of execution.

-These stages of telecommand execution are defined in ECSS-E-ST-70-41, clause 4.4.3.
+1 This is expected to be achieved by an appropriate combination of dedicated telecommand verification reports and housekeeping telemetry.

+2 This includes the operation of e.g. non-packetised units on the bus and essential Telecommands processed directly by the hardware without software intervention.

+3 This includes positive (success) as well as negative (failure) verification.

 Except for telecommands that are executed purely by hardware (e.g. CPDU commands), verification of the acceptance stage shall be provided for all telecommands.

-Verification of execution stages subsequent to acceptance:

-need not be performed, and

-may be different for individual telecommands.

-Failure of telecommand execution at any of the identified stages shall either be explicitly reported or unambiguously observable in the housekeeping telemetry.

-ECSS-E-ST-70-41 service 1 can be used for this purpose.

-The telecommand packet shall indicate, in its packet data field header, the reports of successful execution to be generated.
+The spacecraft shall provide the capability to disable the generation of verification reports of the successful acceptance and execution of any telecommand issued by ground.

-The selection possibilities for the reports of successful execution shall range from “no telecommand verification packets” to “verification at each distinct step of acceptance and execution”.
+This applies only to telecommand verification implemented by verification reports.

 Verification telemetry shall be provided with a delay of less than <TC_VERIF_DELAY> with respect to the time of completion of the corresponding telecommand execution stage.

 If a telecommand is invalid, it shall fail verification at the acceptance stage and shall not be distributed further.